Odysseus326/evan-brentson-website/README.md

 <p>AI had no part in development either.</p>

-<p>This website is a testament to Evans fundamental abilities as a software developer.
+<p>This website is testament to Evan's fundamental abilities as a software developer.
 Please feel free to look at it and learn more about Evan!</p>